Mangos489/HelloKittyWhyTheLongFace/README.md

 # HelloKittyWhyTheLongFace
-Example website for a customer
+Quick Draft website for a customer
+-Took 1 hr to design on figma
+-5 hrs to develop the draft.

+The draft has been optimized for mobile screens

+It uses Sveltekit, Tailwind CSS, CSS & some typescript for the carousel animation